 David Davies is in his mid 30’s.
-He was grew up in Clevedon, England just across from Cardiff where his dad was from.
+He grew up in Clevedon, England just across from Cardiff where his dad was from.

-In 2016 David published a book of poetry ‘The Romantic Landscape’ based on, as he says, his most favourite place the world – The Mourne Mountains.
+In 2016 David published a book of poetry ‘The Romantic Landscape’ based on, as he says, his most favourite place in the world – The Mourne Mountains.
 David has read at the Mixed Jam and Purely Poetry events in the Sunflower Pub and Crescent Arts Centre in Belfast.

 This is the story of David Davies against the backdrop of 21st Century Belfast with Poetry evenings where people write about their divorce, Donald Trump, Brexit, talking bees, the Mourne Mountains and the father figure that he misses.
 His voice is measured and his laugh sincere.

 The Long Woman’s Grave, Cooley Mountains

 Stopping for lunch in Newcastle before climbing Wee Binnian.